-A 20-year-old suffering from schizophrenia habitually resides in Contracting Party A but is found in Contracting Party B, after having been trafficked into the State.
+- 13.7 The 2000 Convention also provides for co-operation between competent authorities of Contracting Parties in locating adults in need of protection. - Example 13.C A 20-year-old suffering from schizophrenia habitually resides in Contracting Party A but is found in Contracting Party B, after having been trafficked into the State.
 The competent authorities in Contracting Party B have jurisdiction under Articles 10 or 11 to take protective measures in respect of the 20-year-old, such as appointing a temporary guardian or representative and arranging for their immediate care.
-The competent authorities in Contracting Party B should make contact, and cooperate with, the competent authorities in Contracting Party A, in order to determine what arrangements will be made for the long-term care of the adult.

-An adult suffering from dementia runs away from the assisted living facility in which they are staying in Contracting Party A, their State of habitual residence, and arrives in Contracting Party B. The family of the adult in Contracting Party A suspects that the adult has fled to Contracting Party B, as the adult has close friends living there and may try to find them.
+The competent authorities in Contracting Party B should make contact, and cooperate with, the competent authorities in Contracting Party B should make contact, and cooperate of the 20-year-old such as taken in the State of habitual residence determine what arrangements will be made for the long term care of the adult. - Example 13.D An adult suffering from dementia runs away from the assisted living facility in which they are staying in Contracting Party A, their State of habitual residence, and arrives in Contracting Party B. The family of the adult in Contracting Party A suspects that the adult has fled to Contracting Party B, as the adult has close friends living there and may try to find them.
 The family approaches a competent authority of Contracting Party A to take measures of protection, which then contacts the Central Authority of Contracting Party B for assistance in discovering the whereabouts of the adult in accordance with Article 30(b).

 Once the adult is located, Contracting Party B takes a necessary measure of protection by placing the adult in temporary State care.
 The family of the adult wish to travel to Contracting Party B to collect them.
 Before this occurs, the competent authorities of Contracting Parties A and B should closely co-operate in order to ensure that this is the safest and most appropriate option for the adult.
-Indeed, depending on the circumstances of the case, it may be held that the adult should return only if the competent authorities in Contracting Party A take the necessary protective measures in order to ensure that the adult will be safe upon their return.
-429
+Indeed, the urgent decision taken in Contracting Party B is to be acted upon by the family and will remain in effect until the competent authorities of Contracting Party A have taken other measures required by the situation depending on the circumstances of the case, it may be held that the adult should return only if the competent authorities in Contracting Party A take the necessary protective measures in order to ensure that the adult will be safe upon their return.